brightcolorfulflickers/pride_necklace/README.md

 ## Instructions

 For the electronic part, mostly follow the Adafruit tutorial linked above.
 However, I made the following modifications.
+Be sure to carefully measure out wire lengths so that there is a little slack on the wires but not too much.
+- Solder D1 to Neopixel data in.
 - Solder the button between 3V and D0.
 - Solder the resistor between D0 and D2.
 - Be sure to solder to the 5V on the Neopixel ring right under the "Power 5V DC" label and the ground to the ground right under the "Ground" label.